Last Updated on 7 months by Francesca Egay

 Suggestion

-If there’s any change that CoSchedule could do to make their social media features much better is the ability to curate content from the platform.
+If there’s any change that CoSchedule could make to make its social media features much better, it is the ability to curate content from the platform.
 Since users can already schedule their blog posts on social media from the tool, why not allow them to publish related content from other sites as well?
-This could help them diversify their content promotions by not just sharing posts from your blog and build trust and authority in their respective fields.
+This could help them diversify their content promotions by sharing posts from your blog and building trust and authority in their respective fields.

 CONS: Not very handy if you blog alone

-As the sole publisher of my blog, there is little need for me to use CoSchedule for managing my tasks.
-As mentioned earlier, I have developed a personal system that allows me to organize my blogging tasks so I can attend to them in an efficient and effective manner.
+As the sole publisher of my blog, I do not need to use CoSchedule for managing my tasks.
+As mentioned earlier, I have developed a personal system that allows me to organize my blogging tasks so I can attend to them efficiently and effectively.

-However, I use different tools to get my tasks done, whereas CoSchedule offers me the convenience of handling all your blogging responsibility in one place, which is a big advantage.
-Nonetheless, I believe in the saying, “if it ain’t broke, why fix it?”
-Not only does my system works, but it doesn’t cost me a cent to use the tools already my disposal.
+However, I use different tools to complete my tasks, whereas CoSchedule offers me the convenience of handling all my blogging responsibilities in one place, which is a big advantage.
+Nonetheless, I believe in the saying, “If it ain’t broke, why fix it?”
+Not only does my system works, but it doesn’t cost me a cent to use the tools already at my disposal.

 Suggestion

-Given that there will be other seasoned bloggers who plan on using CoSchedule to improve their productivity, it would be great if the tool can work together with the popular project management tools like Trello and Asana.
+Given that other seasoned bloggers plan on using CoSchedule to improve their productivity, it would be great if the tool could work together with popular project management tools like Trello and Asana.
 These have a built-in calendar that is used by bloggers for scheduling and organizing their tasks.
 While CoSchedule works with Google Calendar, more choices for integration, especially with other productivity platforms, would be much appreciated.
-It would even convert someone like me who is an avid user of Trello.
+It would even convert someone like me, an avid Trello user.

 On a related note, I am not too crazy about its pricing.